LAB

 The Labour Party has governed the United Kingdom since winning the July 2024 General Election with a landslide 412-seat majority.
 Under Keir Starmer, Labour secured 33% of the vote — enough for a commanding Commons majority, though one of the lowest vote shares for any majority government in British history.

 Since taking office, the government has faced severe headwinds.
-Polling has collapsed from 33% to 18% by May 2026, a fall of 15 percentage points -- one of the most dramatic mid-term polling collapses in modern British history.
-Labour now sits in third place behind Reform UK (28%) and the Conservatives (19%), facing existential competition from Reform UK on immigration and economic management, and from the Greens among younger and more progressive voters.
+Voting intention polling has collapsed from 33% to 18% by May 2026 — a fall of 15 percentage points and one of the most dramatic mid-term declines in modern British political history.
+Labour now sits in third place behind Reform UK at 28% and the Conservatives at 19%.

 Key Issues Labour Leads On